Shikaga/PitchBlackAnalysis/index.md

 And so this just ends up making Riddick seem like a hypocrite.
 So why is it that the audience forgives him for this?

 That is a difficult question to answer.
-But I think it largely due to the fact that we get distracted by the fact that the film switches to the character of Fry at that point in the film.
+And in reality, I think it largely due to the fact that we get distracted by the fact that the film switches to the character of Fry at that point in the film.
 The audience is too busy dealing with her story to truly analyse Riddick's behaviour in the context of his previous actions.

 But even when analysing Riddick's actions objectively, it is difficult for us to criticise them.
 The fact is, we never quite lose the viewpoint of him being a villain.

 With all the things that he has done throughout the film, we never forget, that at the centre of everything, Riddick is a survivor.
-He has his own, perhaps selfish, code, that states that he is going to survive, no matter what he has to do to do it.
+He has his own, perhaps selfish, code, that states that he will do whatever it takes to survive.

 And the fact that he never apologises for that, provides him with the thinest of "moral codes", and the audience can't help but respect that.
 He tells Johns that he will come to regret not "ghosting", Riddick when he had the chance.
 And when Fry asks him to help him, he unapologetically states that "You don't know anything about me.
 I will leave you here".